dhodges47/Phidget-Rover-Controller/README.md

 3. Host server is a NodeJS application with the following functions:

-    1. Hosts a web page that has controls for the robot and readouts of the robotâ€™s telemetry
+    - Hosts a web page that has controls for the robot and readouts of the robotâ€™s telemetry

-    2. Handles events from the Motor Controllers via the jsPhidget22 interface library
+    - Handles events from the Motor Controllers via the jsPhidget22 interface library

-    3. Handles communication with the web page via the sockets.io library
+     - Handles communication with the web page via the sockets.io library

 ---

 **Web Page Has**

-*Start button to make sure rover is online
+  Connect button

+  Stop button

+  Connection Status

-*Sliders for acceleration and velocity
+  Slider for acceleration

-*Some kind of way to indicate steering

-*Displays:

-    *Connection Status

-    *Velocity on each motor
+  Slider for steering

-    *acceleration on each motor
+  Velocity on each motor

-    *voltage on each motor
+  voltage on each motor